wanelo/counter-cache/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+### Running specs:

+Appraisal is used to test against multiple versions of activerecord.
+3.2, 4.0, and 4.1 are currently supported.

+To install dependencies:

+    $ bundle exec appraisal install

+To run specs across versions:

+    $ bundle exec appraisal rspec